𖥸

 Immediate Availability

-Master of Science in Mental Health Counseling from Lipscomb University
+Master of Science in Clinical Mental Health Counseling from Capella University

 Cindy Patterson, LMFT